Rangi42/polishedcrystal/FAQ.md

 * Moltres is inside Cinnabar Volcano.
 * Raikou and Entei are roaming Johto after you awaken them.
 * Suicune is in the Bell Tower after you get the Clear Bell.
+* Lugia is in the Whirl Islands after:
+  * (3.0.0-beta) you visit Shamouti Island and then get the Silver Wing there.
-* Lugia is in the Whirl Islands after you catch all three legendary birds and then get the Silver Wing in Victory Road.
+  * (2.2.0) you catch all three legendary birds and then get the Silver Wing in Victory Road.
 * Ho-Oh is atop the Bell Tower after you catch all three legendary beasts and then get the Rainbow Wing in Bell Tower.
 * Mewtwo is in Cerulean Cave.
 * Mew is a secret; look around Cinnabar Island!